Conflict over land

 The name of the Whanganui River means ‘the great harbour’ – probably in reference to its broad tidal lower reaches.
 The town of Whanganui, at the river’s mouth, was for many years called Wanganui – the version of the name that European settlers heard.

 The New Zealand wars

 During the New Zealand wars in 1864, upper river tribes came downriver with the intention of taking the town of Whanganui.
 They were followers of Pai Mārire (Hauhau), a religious movement combining Christian and traditional Māori beliefs, which strongly opposed Europeans taking the land.
 At an agreed time and place, they attacked their cousins who were defending their mana on the lower river at Moutoa, a small island downriver from Rānana.
-This battle became a tribal tragedy, with the deaths of perhaps 50 Hauhau and 16 defenders, including one European.
+This battle became a tribal tragedy, with the deaths of perhaps 50 Hauhau, 15 defenders and one European.
 It still casts a long shadow on the river.

 It was the external threat of the East Coast guerrilla leader Te Kooti’s incursion into the upper river in 1869 that once again brought together the woven strands of the river tribes.
 The combined forces of Te Keepa and Tōpia Tūroa – 500 men in a 65-canoe flotilla – drove up the river in pursuit of Te Kooti, but he eluded them.